Table of Contents

 - Your homemade rice bag is ready to use.

 Here is another simpler alternative to a homemade rice bag.
-Take a big, clean sock (tube sock works the best) and fill 3/4th of it with rice.
+Take a big, clean sock (a tube sock works the best) and fill 3/4th of it with rice.
 Next, sew or knot the end of the sock or tie it with a rubber band to prevent the rice from spilling.
 Now stuff this sock, knotted end first, inside another clean sock.
-It may not be a piece of art, but it will indeed serve your purpose.
+It may not be a piece of art, but it will serve your purpose.

 Use buckwheat, corn, or husk instead of rice as the stuffing for the bag.
-Add a few drops of your favorite essential oil to the rice before sewing it shut.
+Add drops of your favorite essential oil to the rice before sewing it shut.
 It will release a wonderful aroma during each use.
 For added warmth, you can sew a pillowcase for the bag using colorful pieces of cloth.
-This will ensure that you do not burn your skin if the rice is too hot.
+This will ensure you do not burn your skin if the rice is too hot.

 Using a Rice Bag for Sore Muscles